BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 ### Viewing a Seed

-When you "View a Seed", you will see a new option for "Ethereum Address", which will demonstrate the Ethereum address associated with the seed.
+When you "View a Seed", you will see a new option for "Ethereum Address", which will reveal the Ethereum address associated with the seed.

 ### Exporting a Seed